Home Fruit Picking Map Australia – Harvest jobs

 You can find nearly 500 contacts from farms in Australia (phone numbers and addresses), worker hostels (hostels that offer farm jobs), or agencies (recruiters) in all states of Australia.

-Help us to improve the map
+Help us to improve and update the map

 The idea behind this map originated from a collaborative project; numerous backpackers from all over the world have already participated in collecting the contact details.
 And the more contacts, the higher the chance of landing a job.